digital-asset/daml/docs/source/json-api/index.rst

 - Protocol: ``WebSocket``

 List currently active contracts that match one of the given ``{templateId, key}`` pairs, with continuous updates.

+Simpler use-cases that search for only a single key and do not require continuous updates should use the simpler
+`/v1/fetch <#fetch-contract-by-key>`__ endpoint instead.

 ``application/json`` body must be sent first, formatted according to the following rule: